 While there are typically fewer homes to choose from during the winter months, sellers with their homes on the market are usually pretty eager to sell.
 Of course, this doesn’t mean you should expect sellers to accept low-ball offers, but it does give you more leverage and negotiating power.
 If you find a property you like, you may be one of only a few interested buyers, which means there’s less chance of a bidding war and a strong possibility that you will be able to negotiate a favorable price.

 Nevertheless, house hunting in winter in Upstate New York comes with its own set of challenges.
-Here are some important things to keep in mind if you’re looking for a home in Lake George, Bolton Landing or anywhere in the Southern Adirondacks this February.
+Here are some important things to keep in mind if you’re looking for a home in Lake George, Bolton Landing or anywhere in the Southern Adirondacks this winter.

 Leave Yourself Extra Time